sky-music/sky-music.github.io/make-your-own-sheet.md

 	- [For MacOS](/binaries/SkyMusicSheetMaker_MacOS.zip)
 	- [For Windows](/binaries/SkyMusicSheetMaker_x64.zip)

-*Please note that support is not provided for executables, so if the program crashes on your machine you are encouraged to try another option.*
+*Please note that support is not provided for executables, so if the program does not work on your machine you are encouraged to try another option.*

 Then you can skip [here](#write-your-music) to learn how to type notes and to read music sheets.